Download the Manual

 The manual is available for free to download on the Livestock Conservancy's website and is being widely promoted among equine health and conservation organizations.

-Bound copies of the 74-page resource will soon be available for a minimal cost at the Livestock Conservancy’s online store.
+Bound copies of the 67-page resource is also available at the Livestock Conservancy’s online store.

 “It is important that we take advantage of the latest tools and technologies to preserve our native equine breeds.
 This manual is the gateway for owners and veterinarians in understanding what is available and how to take advantage of new methods in order to preserve vital genetic diversity for endangered breeds.”